nationofmakers/ananse-map/README.md

 # ananse-map
-We are creating an open map/database for all the innovation spaces everywhere!
+We are creating an open-source (license TBD) map/database for all the innovation spaces everywhere!
 This Atlas will merge existing lists of community innovation spaces from disparate maps onto a single, open-source platform— with an API so our data can be easily shared across other platforms.
 A tagging system will enable all spaces to share goals and find collaborators across interests such as electronic waste, prosthetics, 3D printing, primary education, green materials, water purification, etc.

 We have three primary criteria for including a given “community innovation space” on our map: